 The Road Funding Policy That Doesn't Improve Roads Much

-In doing so, they would join a growing number of states where voters have added "lockbox" amendments to their constitutions to safeguard road money.
-These measures almost always pass, whether it's red- or blue-state voters weighing in.
+In doing so, they join a growing number of states where voters have added lockbox amendments to their constitutions to safeguard road money.
+These measures almost always pass, whether it's red or blue state voters weighing in.

 Transportation advocates and many public officials hope the amendments can also make it easier, politically, for lawmakers to find more money for transportation projects down the road by raising fuel taxes or imposing tolls.